 We are doing our best to keep guests updated on changes to tours and we thank you for your continued patience and loyalty to Grand Canyon Destinations.

 Grand Canyon tours from Las Vegas are one of the most popular activities for visitors to Vegas.
 The best tour company from Las Vegas, Grand Canyon Destinations, is a luxury bus and small group tour company that provides amazing adventures.
 Travel to the Grand Canyon, Hoover Dam, Las Vegas, and Utah National Parks!

 Explore the beauty of the Southwest and take a luxury bus or a Mercedes Sprinter from Las Vegas to all the Grand Canyon Destinations.
 Tours include Grand Canyon National Park’s South Rim, the West Rim and Grand Canyon SkyWalk, Lake Mead and the Hoover Dam, and Utah’s National Parks!
 We are committed to offering you comfort, convenience, and satisfaction!

 Here’s your chance to get the real scope!
 Learn about the history, flora, and fauna of the Grand Canyon.
 Hear our professional and friendly tour guide give a narrative about the beautiful natural wonders surrounding this gem.

 Grand Canyon West Rim Bus Tour

 It’s an adventure when you travel on our fully equipped luxury tour bus to the West Rim.
-It’s an excursion when you take in the magnificent scenery through our large panorama windows, and it’s an attraction once you see this landscape masterpiece!
+It’s an excursion when you take in the magnificent scenery through our large panorama windows, and it’s an attraction once you see this masterpiece!